directus-labs/guest-authoring/sveltekit-directus/index.md

 Ensure your API URL is correct when initializing the Directus JavaScript SDK.

-## Setup Global Metadata and Settings
+## Using Global Metadata and Settings

 In your Directus project, navigate to Settings -> Data Model and create a new collection called `global`.
 Under the Singleton option, select 'Treat as a single object', as this collection will have just a single entry containing global